corda/corda-docs-portal/content/en/platform/corda/5.0/key-concepts/cordapp-dev/intro/_index.md

 Corda flows usually involve multiple parties or participants, where each participant must be a member of the application network, or a virtual node, and is generally identified by an X.500 name.

-In flow terms, we refer to the initiating flow as the code that is executed on the initiating participant, and the responder flow as the code that is executed as a response on the counter party (or parties).
+In flow terms, the initiating flow is the code that is executed on the initiating participant, and the responder flow as the code that is executed as a response on the counter party (or parties).
 The initiating flow is generally initiated using the REST API, as described in the [Introducing the Corda APIs]({{< relref "../api/_index.md" >}}) section.

 In the IOU example, the borrower and lender are both participants in the IOU issue flow, with the borrower on the initiating side and the lender on the responder side.